hanzkid/dealls-dating-app/README.md

 - Gomock: A mocking framework for Go, used for creating unit tests.
 - Golang-jwt: A library for handling JSON Web Tokens (JWT) in Go applications.
 - Godotenv: A library for loading environment variables from `.env` files.
+- Golint: A tool for checking Go source code for style mistakes.

 ### Database